S3LF/THE-PREDATOR/README.md

-# HUNTER
+# PREDATOR-SYSTEM
-The HUNTER Framework: an open-source cognitive protocol for systematic learning from scratch.
+THE PREDATOR: an open-source cognitive protocol for systematic learning from scratch.
 A four-step adaptive algorithm that trains meta-learning.